xavierjs/GLTFARMetadata/README.md

 A deformation is represented by:
 * An array of keypoints.
 Each keypoint is represented by:
-  * Its label, to match it with the keypoints of the tracker,
+  * `<string> label`: Its label, to match it with the keypoints of the tracker,
-  * Its index in the geometry position vertices array
+  * `<int> ind` or `<float> co`: Its index in the geometry position vertices array, This index can also be replaced by the position of the keypoints, to avoid any reindexing issue during 3D model exportation, or vertice duplication (to make UV mapping unique for example).
 * The influences array.
 It contains `<geometryVerticesCount> * <keypointsCount>` float values.
 For each geometry vertices it provides the `<keypointsCount>` influences values.
 Each influence value is between `0` (the keypoint has no influence on the vertice deformation movement) and `1`.
 For each vertice, the sum of the keypoint influences should be smaller than `1.0`.
+This array is optional, since the AR app can compute the influences using only keypoints and mesh topology.

 The keypoints labeling will depend on the `ARTRACKTYPE`.
 For example, a deformable object can be a semi-transparent face mesh with makeup around the lips and around the eyes.